 Awarded to accepted international students from Caribbean governments that have entered into an articulation agreement with Monroe College.
 Eligibility and the amount of the award is dictated by the agreement and is generally matched by the sponsoring ministries.
 Students must contact the Office of International Admissions for information specific to their respective country.

 May be awarded to students recruited to live in Monroe Housing and approved by the appropriate administrator.
 Students must be living in Monroe Housing.

 May be awarded to students recruited to live in Monroe Housing approved by the appropriate administrator.
 Students must be living in Monroe Housing.

 May be awarded to commuter students who have graduated from high school in the current year and have an Estimated Family Contribution (EFC) up to $1,000.
 The grant will continue until the completion of the Associate Degree or 60 credits if the student is directly admitted to a baccalaureate program.
 Fall 2023 students are expected to have graduated high school by June 2023.

 Transfer Student Grant (TRG)

 May be awarded to transfer students.
-Students must be able to transfer at least 6 credits that apply to the program they are entering.
+Students must be able to transfer at least 6 credits that apply to the program they are entering and 12 credits in total.
 Transfer credits that do not apply will not count towards the required 6 credits.
 The full amount of transfer credits (applied and those banked) for the Bachelor degree will determine the amount of the Transfer Grant.